 YES: When present in significant numbers.

-The problem facing most people who live in areas with plenty of open grassland is that their homes offer these little parasites the ideal environment to overwinter.
+The problem facing most people who live in areas with plenty of open grasslands is that their homes offer these little parasites the ideal environment to overwinter.

-They also like to enter window frames especially casement and sash windows where they leave significant deposits of fluid and faecal residues with an offensive, sickly smell.
+They also like to enter casement and sash windows or those made of UPVC where they leave significant deposits of fluid and faecal residues or excrement with an offensive, sickly smell.

-Cluster flies are common in the loft and attic spaces of your home and business premises.
-The warmth generated in these areas of the property means that during the months of October and November flies are naturally drawn into these cavities and voids where they congregate in groups or clusters.
+The warmth generated in these areas of the property means that during October and November these insects are naturally drawn into these cavities and voids where they congregate in groups or clusters.

-You will first notice a very sickly and rich smell and then at first, a few flies attracted to the light source you are using.
+You will first notice a very sickly and rich smell, and then at first, a few are attracted to the light source you are using.

-So fly sprays can have some effect but in most cases, your only other non-professional option is the use of an industrial electronic fly killing unit with a specially adapted collection tray or plastic sack.
+So insect spray can have some effect but in most cases, your only other non-professional option is the use of an industrial EFK (electronic fly killing) unit with a specially adapted collection tray or plastic sack.

-Good quality EFK (electronic fly killing) units will set you back many hundreds of pounds, but if you use a cheap one that’s not designed for heavy use in confined spaces it may set your house on fire!
+Good quality EFK units will set you back many hundreds of pounds, but if you use a cheap one that’s not designed for heavy use in confined spaces it may set your house on fire!

 How To Exterminate Cluster Flies in Windows.